Jubatian/rrpge-spec/specs/userlib/llmm.rst

 - Ret.
 C: Points to the Read/Write without increment register of the pointer

-0xE01A: Generic 16 bit setup for inc. on write
+0xE01A: Generic word setup for inc. on write
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- F.name: us_ptr_setgen16w
+- F.name: us_ptr_setgenww
 - Cycles: 120
 - Param0: Target pointer (only low 2 bits used)
 - Param1: Start word address, high